Project Funky Frank Chair Cover

 Cut four pieces of ribbon, 24” each.

 Fold the chair cover in half again, like it would be on your chair.
 Fold under 1/2” on one end of each of the ribbons.
-Pin a ribbon to each side on the front and back of the chair cover.
+Pin a ribbon to each side on the front and back.

 Set up the machine for straight stitch sewing with matching thread in the needle and the bobbin.